top of page

 Yes, absolutely.
 Think of the civil (legal) ceremony as just covering the legal paperwork - a bit like registering a birth or a death.

-You can have a basic legal ceremony at a register office in the weeks or months before or after your main wedding day, or you can ask a registrar to attend the venue before your main event takes place.
 A humanist ceremony will give you all the pomp and ceremony of a traditional wedding ceremony, but with bags more oomph and warmth.
 You can still exchange rings, say unique or traditional vows, include a range of symbolic acts if you like; you can have readings, music, poems, I will tell your very own love story and the good thing is that there will be no restrictions.
 I can pronounce you as husband and wife, husband and husband or wife and wife at the end of your humanist ceremony!

 Is a humanist wedding legally recognized?